campg2j003/JAWS-Script-for-Audacity/readme.md

   installer files
 ```

 The contents of the lang folder in the top level of the repo, including all subfolders, is copied to the build\script\lang folder.
 Each script file in the top level of the repo is also copied to the script folder.
 Note that since specific files are copied to the script folder, other files that may be in the repo will not be copied, but *all* files in the lang folder structure will be copied, so you should make sure that no extra files exist there.
-The required installer files are copied from Jaws_script_installer, Jaws_script_installer\uninstlog, and Jaws_script_installer\jfw_nsh, to build.
+The required installer files are copied from Jaws_script_installer, Jaws_script_installer\jfw_nsh, and Jaws_script_installer\jfw_nsh\uninstlog, to build.
 The readme and other text files are also copied to scripts, and readme.md is renamed to readme.txt.
 This is so that GitHub will recognize it as containing markdown but it will still be opened by the installer if requested.

 Note that the JAWS 17 localization structure is not currently well-known and therefore may not be supported.
 For this reason the scripts are compiled using `#pragma usePoFile 0`.